Cyathus olla - Field Bird's Nest

 Similar species

-Cyathus stercoreus is very similar (its rim is not so widely flared, however) but its peridioles are much smaller and sometimes as many as 20 are produced in one peridium; it is a dung-loving species (the specific epithet stercoreus means 'filth') but is also found on marram grass in coastal sand dunes.
+Cyathus stercoreus is very similar (its rim is not so widely flared, however) but its spores are much larger even though the peridioles are much smaller; it is a dung-loving species (the specific epithet stercoreus means 'filth') but is also found on marram grass in coastal sand dunes.

 Several similar species occur throughout Europe.
 Cyathus striatus (with ribbed nest walls) and Crucibulum laeve are fairly common (but equally hard to spot) in Britain and Ireland as well as on mainland Europe and further afield.